Criticism of ESPN: Coverage of the Hong Kong protests

 On October 8, 2019, in the wake of Chinese boycotts of the NBA after Houston Rockets general manager Daryl Morey made a Twitter post in support of the 2019–20 Hong Kong protests, it was reported that ESPN's senior news director Chuck Salituro had issued an internal memo directing on-air personalities to not discuss political aspects of the controversy unrelated to their effects on sport, as per prior directives discouraging "pure politics".
 On October 10, ESPN faced criticism for displaying a map of China during a SportsCenter report that included Taiwan and the nine-dash line.

 Doug Adler lawsuit

 Former tennis player and ESPN commentator Doug Adler was fired after making an allegedly racist comment about Venus Williams on-air.
-In January 2017, during the broadcast of the Australian Open match, Adler commented "Venus is all over her.
+In January 2017, during the broadcast of an Australian Open match, Adler commented: "Venus is all over her.
 And you'll see Venus move in and put the guerrilla effect on, charging."
-ESPN insisted that Adler did not use the word guerrilla, but rather gorilla to describe Williams, who is African-American.
+After online shock jock Ben Rothenberg publicised the unfounded accusation on Twitter, ESPN also insisted that Adler did not use the word guerrilla - but rather, gorilla - to describe Williams, who is African-American.
 Adler apologized for the remark after being told by his superiors to apologize on air, but was fired by ESPN the next day.
-In February 2017, Adler filed a lawsuit against ESPN for wrongful termination.
+Adler, who suffered a stress-induced heart attack over the incident, filed a lawsuit against ESPN for wrongful termination in February 2017.
+By early 2019, the lawsuit had been settled out of court in Adler's favour, with Adler receiving monetary compensation.